Tuesday, July 14, 2015

 "You don’t understand," she explained, sensing my flippancy.
 "I’m in remission from cervical cancer.
 You're the first man I’ve slept with since having the surgery.
 I’ve been so worried I would never have feelings again.
 You proved me wrong.
 I thank you for that."

-Confused and too young, or stupid, to understand the depths of her message, I contributed little more than small talk before saying goodbye and disappearing into the night.
-I never saw her again and I don’t think she wanted or needed me to.
+Confused and too young or stupid to understand the depths of her message, I contributed little more than small talk before saying goodbye and disappearing into the night.
+I never saw her again, and I don’t think she wanted or needed me to.

 Those were the days of disco, my days of disco, for whatever that means.
 Some people have suggested that disco isn’t cool and people who liked it were somehow less than intelligent.
 I don’t think so.
-It was a magical era and we were just as human and vulnerable as any young person today.
+It was a magical era; we were just as human and vulnerable as any young person today.

 And I know this.
-Whenever I hear Gloria Gaynor, Donna Summer or the Bee Gees, I find myself back on that same dark dance floor, with wisps of vapor cooling sweat dripping down my neck as I pulsate to a message of love and coming together.
+Whenever I hear Gloria Gaynor, Donna Summer, or the Bee Gees, I find myself back on that same dark dance floor, with wisps of vapor-cooling sweat dripping down my neck as I pulsate to a message of love and coming together.
 And when I do, I want to slide down that chute.